 By: Barry E. Haimo, Esq.

 When considering estate planning, you’ll hear a lot of talk about “avoiding probate.”
 But what is probate, and what are the dangers of probate you should know?
 Probate refers to the legal process through which a deceased person’s affairs are settled.
-It involves paying off your debts and distributing everything that you own—referred to as your “estate”—to your heirs.
+It involves paying off your debts and distributing your estate to your heirs.

 Disagreements in Court

-As a result, probate can be a frustrating drain on your estate, taking up to a not insubstantial percentage of the value of your total assets.
+As a result, probate can be a frustrating drain on your estate, taking up to a percentage of the value of your total assets.
 It is far less costly to plan ahead and spare your family this expense.

 An experienced estate planning attorney will be able to help you reduce the amount of money that your family has to spend in probate court.

 To spare your family the headache and hassle of the probate process, consult with an experienced estate planning attorney today to learn what options are available to you.
 The dangers of probate include a crunch of time and money on your estate so plan ahead and get started now.

 YOU ARE NOT OUR CLIENT UNLESS WE EXECUTE A WRITTEN AGREEMENT TO THAT EFFECT.
 MOREOVER, THE INFORMATION CONTAINED HEREIN IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 EACH SITUATION IS HIGHLY FACT SPECIFIC AND EXCEPTIONS OFTEN EXIST TO GENERAL RULES.
 DO NOT RELY ON THIS INFORMATION, AS A CONSULTATION TO UNDERSTAND THE FACTS AND THE CLIENT’S NEEDS AND GOALS IS NECESSARY.
 ULTIMATELY WE MUST BE RETAINED TO PROVIDE LEGAL ADVICE AND REPRESENTATION.
 THIS INFORMATION IS PROVIDED AS A COURTESY AND, ACCORDINGLY, DOES NOT CONSTITUTE LEGAL ADVICE.